-In the meantime, while it's in the shop being (hopefully) fixed, I've had to go back to using my older, more basic camera setup.
+While it was in the shop being fixed, I had to go back to using my older, more basic camera setup.
 And you know?
-It does a pretty damn good job.
-Now, that's not to say that I'll be selling all of my prized full-frame gear, but I do think the Sony a6000 is possibly the best value for your money when starting out in landscape and travel photography.
+It did a pretty damn good job.
+Now, that's not to say that I'll be selling all of my prized full-frame gear, but I do think the Sony a6000 is possibly the best value for your money when starting out in landscape and travel photography.*

 With that in mind, I decided it might be helpful to put together my specific recommendations for a complete gear list for getting started with landscape and travel photography that won't totally break the bank, but can still result in really high-quality images.
 If you buy some of this used, you can get it all for about the price of a new smartphone.
 I buy used equipment all the time and have never had any issues.
 At the end, I'll make some recommendations for upgrades and optional accessories to consider as well if you have room in the budget, but they're definitely not necessary.

 This camera is shockingly good for the price.
-There are better options for video (a6300, a6500), but this is quite good for landscape photography.
+There are better options for video (a6300, a6500), and every major brand has something similar, but this is quite good for landscape photography.
 It's incredibly light and small for the kind of camera you're getting, which is especially nice for hiking and travel.
-Unless you decide to go with one of the upgraded lens options below (nice, but expensive and not necessary), buy this camera with the kit lens.
+Unless you decide to go with one of the upgraded lens options below (nice, but expensive and not necessary), buy this camera with the included kit lens.

 You definitely don't need a long telephoto zoom lens, but I find that it opens up a lot of creative options in landscape photography and can be used to capture the occasional wildlife shot.
 Instead of being limited to just the wide-angle grand vista shot, you can zoom in tight and pick out interesting details as well.
 You might be able to save a little bit of money (especially if you're buying new) by purchasing this in a kit with the camera and 16-50mm lens (above), but I kept this separate since not everyone will want both lenses to start with.
 When I looked, the price was about the same used in a kit versus separately, so probably not a big deal either way.